Planning to bring a show to the Edinburgh Festival Fringe? Find out all you need to know in this handy guide.

 Our vision is that the Edinburgh Festival Fringe will be the most inclusive open access arts festival in the world.
 This section contains all you need to know to make your show more inclusive.

-As one of Edinburgh’s twelve international festivals year-round, the Fringe Society is committed to environmental sustainability, and in supporting all Fringe participants to run greener shows.
+As one of Edinburgh’s eleven international festivals year-round, the Fringe Society is committed to environmental sustainability, and in supporting all Fringe participants to run greener shows.

 The Edinburgh Festival Fringe has a long tradition of welcoming companies and performers from across the world.
 If you are coming from outside the UK, there are a few extra things to think about.